The connection between the artist William Orpen, the mass murderer Henri Landru, the judge Sir James Stirling and the actor Charlie Chaplin.

 “Sir William Orpen is likely to create a mild sensation with his satirical ‘Black Cap’ in which the grotesque aspect of a grim subject is rendered with brilliance and audacity”.

-“The Black Cap” is what is ridiculously called a problem picture, and reminds us (would that it would remind Sir William) that the painter of Mrs. Kendal always loses his way in his own problem.
+“The Black Cap” is what is ridiculously called a problem picture, and reminds us (would that it would remind Sir William) that the painter of Mrs Kendal always loses his way in his own problem.
 Not that the “problem” is very abstruse; it is a problem that would not puzzle a child.

 Orpen abandons his mind to the task of depicting an aged and crumpled-up judge “snapped” as it might seem, on his way to the court-room, with a flunkey before, a flunkey behind (flunkey is a servant), and a picture on the wall behind him, of a man being hanged.
-Between the judges finger and thumb is one corner of the black cap.
-The picture is well enough painted, but is unpleasant as combining the trivial with the tragic.
+Between the judges, finger and thumb are one corner of the black cap.
+The picture is well enough painted but is unpleasant as combining the trivial with the tragic.
 It is unlikely that a man of Orpen’s sense and sensibility really believes that judges make up their minds beforehand like that and relish in and gloat over the sudden extinction of life; yet if the painting means anything it means that.
-Orpen is almost sincere, but here he proves himself capable of what Mr. Shaw calls somewhere “silly clever”.
+Orpen is almost sincere, but here he proves himself capable of what Mr Shaw calls somewhere “silly clever”.

 A Poor Academy.
 Few Outstanding Pictures, A MILD ORPEN SENSATION – Tiny mention of the “mild sensation” which will be caused by Sir William Orpen’s ‘The Black Cap’.